Pradipwasre/Azure-MLOps/Business Problem/Problem_statement.md

 ## Deployment
 Deploy model in a scalble way so that business decision can be taken in near real time in assessing a customer's license status.

+# Solution:
+- Code
+- API
+- Docker
+- Container Registry
+- Web App

+# Predictive Classification Problem

+- Classfication refers to a predictive modelling problem where a class label is predicred for a given example of input data
+- A classification can have real-values or discrete input variables
+- Several Types: binary classification problem, multi-class classificaion problem and multi-label classfication problems
+- Class labels are ofter string values and must be mapped to numeric values before being probided to an algorithm for modelling.
+- Classification accuracy is a popular metric used to evaluate the performance of a model